aswanthnarayan/Brocamp/Week 4/NodeJs.md

 console.log(calculator.subtract(5, 3)); // Output: 2
 ```

-3. **Named Exports:**
+#### Named Exports

-ES modules allow you to export multiple values from a module, which can be selectively imported. but the same name as export
+Named exports allow you to export multiple values from a module, which can be selectively imported using the exact name as in the export statement

 ```mjs
 // utils.mjs